julita-wilczek/Strive-FS-M1-D9/README.md

 Repository for Strive School Full Stack Course work, Module 1 Day 9

 Functionalities:
-1. Bino Board with 76 cells, numbered from 1 to 76, is created programmatically (using JS)
+1. Bingo Board with 76 cells, numbered from 1 to 76, is created programmatically (using JS)
 2. Click on a button to generate a number from 1 to 76.
 The cell with same number will be highlighted on the bingo board.
 3. Every time a new number is selected is different from the ones before.
 4. User can generate a user board with 24 numbers that highlight as the main board does.